 Cuba has a unicameral parliamentary system.
-T he Cuban National Legislature also known as “National Assembly of people’s Power” has 612 members who serve for a five-year term.
+The Cuban National Legislature is also known as “National Assembly of people’s Power”.
+It has 612 members who serve for a five-year term.
 These members usually hold brief sessions aimed at ratifying decisions made by the executive branch.
-The legislature meets twice in a year, and is allowed to keep regular periods of sessions.
+The legislature meets twice in a year and is allowed to keep regular periods of sessions.
 It is held responsible for commissioning issues affecting the Cuban economy, industries, communication and transportation, constructions, public health, defense, internal trade, and foreign affairs.
-It has departments and bodies that oversee works done by the Commission, Local Assemblies, International Relations, Administrative and Judicial Affairs.
+It has departments and bodies that oversee works done by the Commission, Local Assemblies, International Relations, Administrative, and Judicial Affairs.

 The Judicial Branch Of The Government Of Cuba

 The highest court in Cuba is the People’s Supreme Court.
 The Constitution rules the country and anyone found to compromise the court’s orders is legible to denial of any liberties stipulated by the constitution.
 The court rules on constitutional issues and reviews appeals made from lower courts such as criminal, civil, labor law, administrative, and economic cases.